marytts/marytts-wiki/UnitSelectionVoiceCreation.md

 # Unit selection voice creation and explanation on Individual Voice Import Components

+This type of voicebuilding has a few prerequisites:
+* all speech signals are in .wav format
+* all speech signals have corresponding text of what each speech signal says in .txt format

 Steps to create a unit selection voice:
 [1.
 Feature Extraction from Acoustic Data](#step1)
 [2.
 Support for Transcription Conversion](#step2)